zkreations/hamlet-builder/README.md

 #### Partials

 There are predefined partials that you can use in your templates.
-These are identified with the prefix `super`, for example:
+These are identified with the prefix `super.`, for example:

 | Partial | Description |
 | ------- | ----------- |